 The modality of cupping has been practiced for centuries and is an integral treatment modality in Traditional Chinese Medicine.
 The treatment involves the placement of plastic cups over the skin and works by drawing blood flow back into an area that may not have been receiving adequate attention by the body.
 It is an effective treatment for pain and injury.

-Included in any of your sessions is counseling and advice on nutrition, supplements, exercise and performance.
+During sessions, you will be given counseling and advice on nutrition, supplements, exercise, and performance.

 STAY TUNED FOR THE ADDITION OF MEDICAL ACUPUNCTURE AND IV VITAMIN INFUSION THERAPY TO MEETING POINT HEALTH